bgamari/build-env/readme.md

 The downside is that we lose any parallelism from this approach, as the generated build script is inherently sequential.

+One particularly useful application is the bootstrapping of `build-env` itself, as this supplies a mechanism for the provisioning of `build-env` in build environments.

 ### Bootstrap arguments